What's the deal?

 - › Ten minutes per half

-- › Interstate exhibition matches featuring some of Australia’s finest womens rugby players
+- › Interstate exhibition matches featuring some of Australia’s finest female women’s rugby players

-Whether you’re a die-hard rugby fan, sports lover or you simply enjoy being part of major events.
+Whether you’re a die-hard rugby fan, sports lover or you simply enjoy being part of major events, the Tens is for you.

 The rules of the Brisbane Global Rugby Tens are based on World Rugby’s official rugby tens rules.

-Essentially a hybrid of the traditional 15-a-side game and rugby 7s, the objective is to promote free-flowing and fast-paced rugby, while still retaining the physical intensity and enthralling forward and backline play that rugby fans love.
+Essentially a hybrid of the traditional 15-a-side game and sevens, the objective is to promote free-flowing and fast-paced rugby, while still retaining the physical intensity and enthralling forward and backline play that rugby fans love.

 - 1 Ten players per team on field